1964 Pacific typhoon season: Typhoon Ruby (Yoning)

 The tropical disturbance that organized into Ruby arose from a tropical wave west of Saipan on August 29.
 It became a tropical storm over the central Philippine Sea on September 1 and took a slightly south of west heading, strengthening into a typhoon on September 2 and passing over the Babuyan Islands of the Philippines the following day; one-minute sustained winds at the time were estimated to be 140 km/h.
 After reaching the South China Sea, Ruby turned towards the northwest and intensified further.
 On September 5, Ruby attained maximum one-minute sustained winds of 220 km/h as it made landfall near Hong Kong and Macau.
 The CMA and HKO estimated a central pressure of 960 hPa (mbar; 28.35 inHg) during Ruby's landfall.
 After moving inland, the storm weakened and dissipated over South China on September 6.

 Ruby was the first of two typhoons in 1964 for which the Royal Observatory in Hong Kong raised tropical cyclone signal no. 10; this warning was in effect for nearly four hours.
 The fastest wind gust from Ruby in Hong Kong was clocked at 268 km/h at Tate's Cairn.
 A gust of 230 km/h on Waglan Island was the fastest observed in the island's history.
 The strong winds and heavy rain caused widespread damage in Hong Kong, destroying thousands of homes and damaging thousands of others.
 Fifty thousand refugees from the People's Republic of China lost their shelters.
 Numerous ships sank or ran aground at the Hong Kong Harbor.
 There were 38 fatalities and 300 injuries in the Crown colony.
 A record gust of 211 km/h was measured in Taipa, Macau.
 There, more than 20 people were killed and 100 others were injured.
-Widespreading flooding and damage occurred in Guangdong Province, leading to the deaths of over 700 people; some 300 people died when a school dormitory collapsed.
+Widespread flooding and damage occurred in Guangdong Province, leading to the deaths of over 700 people; some 300 people died when a school dormitory collapsed.